SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 Once it’s done, click on the phrase that you want to work with and go to “pages”.
 That’s your list of pages with the biggest chances for the first page.

-You can use the same technique for pages that ranks in other ranges (for example between 7th and 9th position).
+You can use the same technique for pages that rank in other ranges (for example between 7th and 9th position).

-Once you have your keyword and location, customize the rest of your query:
+Once you have these typed in, customize the rest of your query:

 - Select mobile or desktop device—Surfer will scrape the pages from the SERP you chose.
 I recommend using mobile scrape because in the mobile-first indexing era it will give you the most relevant results.